jmccance/Queens/README.md

 The default behavior will perform a hill-climbing search of the N-queens problem and output the resultant board and the number of attacking queens.
-Full usage instructions for `queens' are as below.
-You can also get usage instructions by running `queens -?'.
+Full usage instructions for `queens` are as below.
+You can also get usage instructions by running `queens -?`.

         queens [-rcq?] [-d N]
             -r      Use random restarts to find solution